The best things to do in Helsinki with kids

 The SkyWheel in Helsinki

 Get a birds eye view of the city with a trip on the Helsinki SkyWheel.
-At 40m high it’s not that tall but it’s still a great way to get a 360 degree view of the capital and it’s a fun Helsinki attraction for kids.
+At 40m high it’s not as tall as some city observation wheels but it’s still affords a great view of the city of Helsinki.
 A full rotation takes 10-12 minutes.

 The Kaisaniemi Botanic Garden

-Located near the centre of the city is Kaisaniemi Botanic Garden.
+If it’s green space that you’re after then head to the Kaisaniemi Botanic Garden, not far from Helsinki city centre.
 Come for the tropical glasshouses and witness wonderful plans such as the coffee bush and the strangler fig.

 The Palm House is home to the world’s biggest seed.
 You’ll also spot oversized lily pads.
-Entrance is free on the first Friday of every other month.
+Free entry is offered on the first Friday of every other month.

 Helsinki with kids